KeithMercado/CompilerTPL/README.md

 - **Errors detected**:
   - Using undeclared variables.
   - Mismatched data types (e.g., assigning an `int` value to a `double` variable).

-### 4. **Reviewing and Correcting Errors**
-- Errors detected at any stage are displayed in the **error log** with:
-  - Type of error (Lexical, Syntax, or Semantic).
-  - Error description.
-  - Line number.
-- Open the file in your code editor, make the necessary corrections, and reload the file into the Mini Compiler for verification.

-### 5. **Verifying Corrected Code**
-- After making corrections, reload the updated file.
-- Repeat the analysis until the compiler confirms the code is error-free.

 ---

 ## Example Scenarios